HaoZhongkai/GNOT/readme.md

 Code for [GNOT: A General Neural Operator Transformer for Operator Learning](https://arxiv.org/abs/2302.14376)， accepted at International Conference on Machine Learning (ICML 2023).

-- GNOT is a flexible Transformer with linear complexity attention for learning operators or parametric PDE.
+- GNOT is a flexible Transformer with linear complexity attention for learning operators or parametric PDEs.
-- GNOT could handle arbituary number of source functions/ shapes/ parameters.
+- GNOT could handle arbituary number of source functions/shapes/parameters.
 - GNOT achieves the  state-of-the-art results (SOTA) among 7 highly challenging datasets chosen from fluids, heat, and electromagnetism.